SS Empire Cobbett: History

 Convoy HX 313 departed New York on 10 October 1944 and arrived at Liverpool on 24 October 1944.
 Empire Cobbett was due to have joined this convoy, bound for Milford Haven, Pembrokeshire.

 In 1946 Empire Cobbett was sold to Eagle Oil & Shipping Co Ltd, London, who renamed her San Wilfrido and changed her port of registry to London.
 Her name came from an earlier San Wilfrido, which had been launched for Eagle Oil in 1914 and sunk by a mine that same year.

-She served until 1959, arriving on 10 November at Hong Kong for scrapping.
+She served until 1959, arriving on 10 November at Hong Kong for scrapping by Four Seasons Enterprises.